nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 A new asthma medication has changed my life.
 I haven't needed my resue inhaler in months, and I didn't realize how much easier it could be to play the flute.
+But navigating the insurance rules for what's covered and what isn't has me reeling.

 # Background